-2.8 Permanent Resident Alien (09/22/2023)
+2.8 Permanent Resident Alien

 Permanent resident aliens are eligible for financing under the same terms and conditions as U.S. citizens.
 Copies of passports, visas, Resident Alien/Permanent Resident cards or other residency status or employment document must be provided and included in the loan file.
-Refer to Plaza's Non-US Citizen Documentation Matrices
+Refer to Plaza's Non-US Citizen Documentation Matrices for conventional loans.

-2.9 Non-Permanent Resident Alien (09/22/2023)
+2.9 Non-Permanent Resident Alien